almostengr/almostengrwebsite/docs/uses.md

 ## Handyman Tools

 Below are the tools that would make up the handyman toolbox or tool set.
-The Basic Tools are relatively common because they are used on fasteners on number of items including ceiling fans, electrical outlets, and furniture, just to name a few.

 ### Basic Tools

+The Basic Tools are
+relatively common because they are used as fasteners on number of items including ceiling fans, electrical outlets, and furniture, just to name a few.

 * Hammer
 * Screwdriver Set (Phillips Head and Flat Head)